The starting point for our case study is the design model shown in Figure 18.2 above.

 The Java data model shown in Figure 18.5 above is encoded by using the JavaBeans

-as well as
+Person, Employee and Author as well as

-for the enmueration type EmployeeTypeEL
+for the enmueration type EmployeeTypeEL.

-We define the category relationships between Employee
+We define the category relationships between Employee and

-, as well as between Author
+Person, as well as between Author and

-, using the JPA annotations.
+Person, using the JPA annotations.
 At first we create the

-class as shown below:
+Person class as shown below:

 @Entity